• Skip to primary navigation

 PIN IT FOR LATER!

-Why You’ll Love Bacon on the Blackstone
+Why You’ll Love This Recipe

 Overhead Image of Blackstone Bacon Ingredients and Griddle Tools

-• Infrared thermometer – This is the easiest way to make sure the cooking surface has reached the temperature needed for cooking bacon on a blackstone griddle.
+• Infrared thermometer – This is the easiest way to make sure the cooking surface has reached the temperature needed for cooking bacon on a Blackstone griddle.

 Blackstone Bacon on griddle